 Top 10 Best Cars For MPG

-Thinking of buying an economical car with a decent MPG and fuel efficiency?
+Thinking of buying a fuel-efficient car that offers decent MPG?
 You’re not alone.
 Everyone likes to save money when driving these days, and one of the biggest burdens on any motorist’s wallet is the fuel bill.

 And with environmental concerns and future emission charges at the front of many car owner’s minds, it’s little wonder that mileage economy is a critical factor for most buyers.

-With petrol and diesel prices rising all the time, diesel car values falling and higher taxes being charged for the most polluting vehicles, having a car that can squeeze as many miles as possible from each gallon of fuel could well save you thousands of pounds a year.
+With petrol and diesel prices rising all the time, diesel car values falling and higher taxes being charged for the most polluting vehicles, having a car that can squeeze as many miles as possible from each gallon of fuel could well save you hundreds of pounds a year.
 So which cars are best for fuel efficiency?